Attila Hildmann: TV chef turned COVID rabble-rouser | DW | 31.03.2021

 In 2009, he began to write vegan cookbooks, selling more than a million copies.
 Hildmann picked up positive reviews in the mainstream media, where he was credited with turning his life around and winning the battle against his old lackluster self: "I went from being a pudgy loser to somebody who can really motivate others," said Hildmann of himself.

-Then, beginning in March 2020, he found a new focus for his energy: the corona pandemic.
-Corona changes everything "Screenshot 3" And that new focus went hand in hand with a new favorite platform: the alternative messaging platform Telegram, where his channel currently has 118,000 subscribers.
+Then, beginning in March 2020, he found a new focus for his energy: the coronavirus pandemic.
+And that new focus went hand in hand with a new favorite platform: the alternative messaging platform Telegram, where his channel currently has 118,000 subscribers.

 On Telegram, he can still express his opinions without inhibition.
 But with his views becoming increasingly radical, other social media platforms have tried to police his content.
 Instagram has completely blocked his account, YouTube partially.